 Face Similarity Meter

-Free AI-powered face similarity comparison tool.
-Upload two photos and let AI calculate how similar the faces are.
-Perfect for finding lookalikes.
-Works offline in browser.
+Free AI face similarity comparison.
+Upload two photos and see how similar the faces are — great for finding lookalikes.
+Works in-browser, no upload, no signup.

 About the Face Similarity Meter